Paraguay–United States relations: Anti-corruption efforts

 U.S. diplomats and aid agencies have gradually stepped up initiatives to reduce corruption in Paraguay since the administration of President Barack Obama, when a global survey of public-sector integrity ranked Paraguay 154th out of 180 countries, with 180 representing the worst perceived performance.
 By 2024, the same index ranked Paraguay 149th out of 180, a marginal improvement over 2009 but reflecting a four-point decline from the previous year’s ranking.
 Analysts have attributed the country’s limited progress to the continued dominance of the ruling Colorado Party over legislative, bureaucratic, and law-enforcement institutions, fostering a culture of impunity even after opposition candidate Fernando Lugo won the presidency in 2008.
 The lifting of sanctions in 2025 on former president Cartes marked the first instance in the 21st century in which Washington reversed a major anti-corruption measure targeting a Paraguayan politician.

-The Republic of China faction fled to Taiwan in 1949, eventually giving rise to a de facto independent, democratic republic.

 Taiwan recognition

 Paraguay is one of 12 sovereign states that maintain full diplomatic relations with Taiwan (officially, the Republic of China) and consequently have no formal relations with the People's Republic of China.
-The mainland Chinese government maintains a long-standing policy that states seeking diplomatic relations with it must accept its "one China" principle and cannot simultaneously maintain official ties with Taiwan; most United Nations member states have adopted this position.
-The United States is among the large majority of states that recognize only the People's Republic of China and have no formal diplomatic relations with Taiwan, yet it remains Taiwan's most important international backer and a major supplier of arms.
+The mainland Chinese government maintains a policy that states seeking diplomatic relations with it cannot simultaneously maintain official ties with Taiwan; most United Nations member states have adopted this "One China" worldview.
+The United States recognizes only the People's Republic of China and has no formal diplomatic relations with Taiwan, yet it remains Taiwan's most important strategic partner in unofficial channels.

-Chinese efforts to win recognition and expand influence contributed to Honduras’s decision to establish relations with Beijing and end ties with Taipei in 2023, followed by Nauru in 2024.
-During the 2023 Paraguayan general election, opposition candidate Efraín Alegre advocated switching recognition from Taiwan to the People’s Republic of China, while Santiago Peña pledged to maintain relations with Taipei; Peña went on to win the presidency by about 15 percentage points.
+After Beijing persuaded Honduras and Nauru to switch recognition, the 2023 Paraguayan general election saw opposition candidate Efraín Alegre push to switch recognition from Taiwan to the People’s Republic of China.
+Santiago Peña pledged to maintain relations with Taipei, and Peña went on to win the presidency by about 15 percentage points.
 Peña's modern Colorado Party inherited Stroessner's staunch anti-Communist stance.
-Taiwan has helped Paraguay with hundreds of millions of dollars in loans, grants and investment, while Washington has promoted Paraguay–Taiwan relations.
+Taiwan has helped Paraguay with hundreds of millions of dollars in loans, grants and investment, and Asunción is the site of a Republic of China embassy.

+Washington has cautiously promoted Paraguay–Taiwan relations, but in July 2025 the Trump administration denied Taiwanese President Lai Ching-te permission to stop in New York City en route to Guatemala, Belize and Paraguay, the three Latin American republics that retain official relations with the ROC.
+Analysts observed the U.S. would risk inflaming tensions with Beijing by allowing a Taiwanese presidential transit on U.S. soil, which could undermine talks amid the ongoing China–United States trade war.
+Bloomberg News reported President Lai intends as of December 2025 to go ahead with his Latin American visits in the near future after his government received assurances that he will have permission to land in the U.S.